23.0 Watchdog [T-Series Datasheet]

 Overview

 The Watchdog feature is used to trigger failsafe and recovery actions in the event of a communication failure.
 A communication failure is detected when a specified amount of time elapses without any qualifying communications.
 Recovery actions usually reset the device.
-Failsafe actions set the IO of the device to specified states.
+Failsafe actions usually set the IO of the device to specified states.

 Operation